 Next up, “Diversity in your Test Team: Embrace it or lose the best thing you have” with Julie Gardiner.
 Julie has been someone I have seen multiple times, but never in person.
 She’s been recorded for various conferences, and I’ve enjoyed her delivery and sense of humor, and the people aspect she delivers in her message.

-Just like there is no one size fits all in test cases, there’s no one size fits all in testers, either.
+s no one size fits all in test cases, there’s no one size fits all in testers, either.
 Diversity is a hot topic at the moment, but too often, we talk about diversity when it comes to the makeup of the team members alone.
 It’s not just about their genetic makeup and the variety thereof, but the skill sets that they also bring to the table.
 When we look at getting different genders, different cultures, different life experiences, and then insist that they all do the same work the same way, we are totally missing the point.
 True efficiency and effectiveness from the team needs to consider what each person brings to the table, and works to maximize those efforts and abilities, while respecting the fact that not everyone is interchangeable.
 Some are familiar with the Dreyfus Model of Skills Acquisition.
 It’s a good bet that, even if we get a roomful of people with similar skills and technical background, we would be able to plot the levels each persons skills fall on the scale from one to five (or Novice, Advanced Beginner, Competent, Proficient, and Expert).
 If we are truly honest, there will be a continuum with all of the skills represented.
 By being honest with what each person can do, we can give them the guidance they need, or we can give them the freedom to do what they do best.

 Group dynamics are also part of this equation, and the ways that people communicate varies.
 Julie put up a questionnaire and some ecxamples of communication styles.
 Julies’e examples are listed in the pictures.
 I’ll post mine when I have a little more time ;).